AffiliateThis/TriviaGame/README.md

 # TriviaGame
 This game will be similar to the Octopus Trivia games in Uber and Lyft vehicles.
+More details to follow soon.